Identifying Aboriginal and/or Torres Strait Islander children - advice

 This advice provides additional information regarding the identification of Aboriginal and/or Torres Strait Islander children.

-Document ID number 2309 , version 2, 8 February 2019.
+Document ID number 2309 , version 3, 1 July 2024.

 Introduction

-See procedure Identifying Aboriginal and/or Torres Strait Islander children for tasks that must be undertaken.
+See procedure 1405 Identifying Aboriginal and/or Torres Strait Islander children for tasks that must be undertaken.

-Identifying Aboriginal and/or Torres Strait Islander children who are involved with child protection in Victoria is a practice requirement.
+Identifying Aboriginal and/or Torres Strait Islander children who are involved with Child Protection in Victoria is a practice requirement.

-• the child’s cultural rights are protected and promoted;
+• the child’s cultural rights are upheld

-Why this practice requirement is important
+Why this practice requirement is important?

 Children and young people are entitled to have their culture known, respected and nurtured.